badrmarani/reinforcement-learning-tsp/README.md

 # Solving TSP using Reinforcement Learning and Optimal Transport

-This repository contains a PyTorch implementation of the papers: [Combining Reinforcement Learning and Optimal Transport for the Traveling Salesman Problem](https://arxiv.org/abs/2203.00903).
+This repository contains a PyTorch implementation of the paper: [Combining Reinforcement Learning and Optimal Transport for the Traveling Salesman Problem](https://arxiv.org/abs/2203.00903).

 ## Requirements